tenxer-roy/buster_analytics/README.md

-# Buster_Analytics
+# Shell_Analytics
-Lab session summarizer for Raspberry pi, running on Debian Buster
+Lab session summarizer for Raspberry pi, running on Debian shell

 ## Overview
-`buster_analytics` is a shell script designed to help **electronics engineers** and **Linux users** to analyze usage logs from Raspberry Pi associated with labs that are under development & not released.
-This script works with **Debian Buster only** pi devices.
+`shell_analytics` is a shell script designed to help **electronics engineers** and **Linux users** to analyze usage logs from Raspberry Pi associated with labs that are under development & not released.
+This script works with both **Buster and Bullseye** pi devices.
 It parses `/var/log/analytics.log` to identify user sessions, calculate durations, and flag overuse patterns.

 ---